kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 4.1.1.
 As follows, select **node** from the drop-down list of **agent type** in the content area, input `maven` in the label.

 > Note: The agent is used to define execution environment.
-The agent directive tells Jenkins where and how to execute the pipeline, or a specific stage.
+The agent directive tells Jenkins where and how to execute the pipeline or a specific stage.
 Please refer to [Jenkins Agent](https://jenkins.io/doc/pipeline/tour/agents/) for further information.

 ![Select Agent](https://pek3b.qingstor.com/kubesphere-docs/png/20200221234417.png)